Setting up Google Tag Manager to Track Events

 If everything looks OK, you are ready to read our next post and learn how to set up the Event Goals in Google Analytics.

 Confused by Google Tag Manager event tracking?
 Just post a comment below and we will try to help out.
+Ready to move beyond Google Analytics?
+Check out Jess marketing analytics software.

 Don’t miss out on our next tutorial!
 Please subscribe to our marketing newsletter.